jtayl222/nats-websocket-bridge/docs/video/episodes/04-websocket-protocol/README.md

 ## Learning Objectives

 By the end of this episode, viewers will understand:
-- WebSocket authentication flow with device credentials
+- WebSocket authentication flow with JWT tokens
 - Message format design (JSON envelope with numeric type codes)
 - Publish, subscribe, and request patterns for telemetry and commands
 - Error handling and reconnection strategies for factory floor reliability